 I received my S.M. from the Media Lab in June 2017; during my Master's, I worked with Professor Sep Kamvar in the Social Computing group, where I worked on software and hardware to support scalable and replicable social processes that impact urban environments.
 For my Master's thesis, I built a blockchain-based financial incentives system to encourage urban cycling.
-Before graduate school, I worked as a software engineer at Fitbit Boston, and spent a year living in Delft (NL) doing research on a Fulbright fellowship.
-For my Fulbright research, I applied machine learning and natural language processing techniques to social media data to analyze bicycle commuting habits, in an effort to apply my computer science background to my interest in bicycling and sustainable urban transportation.
-I received my B.S. in Electrical Engineering and Computer Science from Yale in 2013.

 Highly intermittant thoughts on grad school, farming, bicycling, computer science, women in STEM, general news, and more...